 Only 6948 facilities across the U.S. have been honored by the NCI distinction of being a Comprehensive Cancer Center.
-For the University of Chicago, this designation means that decades of effort in making its facility state-of-the-art have been recognized.
+For the University of Chicago, this designation means they have been recognized for decades of effort in making its facility state-of-the-art.
 To receive the NCI designation a cancer center must show that it is a leader in treating and researching cancer, that it conducts high quality and innovative research and that the research conducted leads to real improved outcomes for patients.
 As a part of the NCI program, the University of Chicago Comprehensive Cancer Center receives significant government funding for its research projects and clinical trials.

 The Mesothelioma Program

 The University of Chicago Comprehensive Cancer Center has been providing specialist care for malignant mesothelioma for over 25 years.
 Most medical facilities, and even many cancer centers, do not have the resources or specialists for mesothelioma, but at the University of Chicago, the Mesothelioma Program has decades of experience in treating mesothelioma patients and leading research into this insidious kind of cancer.
-The goal of the Program is to use research and treatments to eventually eradicate mesothelioma or to reduce it to a chronic, rather than life-threatening medical condition.
+The goal of the Program is to reduce it to a chronic, rather than life-threatening medical condition or to use research and treatments to eventually eradicate mesothelioma.

 Dr. Kindler now holds several titles at the University of Chicago, including Professor of Medicine, Director of Gastrointestinal Oncology, and Director of the Mesothelioma Program.
 As a leading expert in the disease she has been a big part of focusing research on clinical trials that will make the biggest difference to patients and she has helped to shape the direction of the Program.

 Research and Clinical Trials